 The following seven courses comprise the physical methods and agents program:

-surveys the electrotherapeutic modalities, such as ultrasound, TENS and laser, and their application in a variety of conditions, including musculoskeletal disorders, and pain management.
-The hydrotherapy component provides students an in depth understanding of the physiological principles of hydrotherapeutic treatment and the skills to roperly apply various hydrotherapeutic procedures, including constitutional hydrotherapy and contrast hydrotherapy.
+Surveys the electrotherapeutic modalities, such as ultrasound, TENS and laser, and their application in a variety of conditions, including musculoskeletal disorders, and pain management.
+The hydrotherapy component provides students an in-depth understanding of the physiological principles of hydrotherapeutic treatment and the skills to properly apply various hydrotherapeutic procedures, including constitutional hydrotherapy and contrast hydrotherapy.

 Exercise and Rehabilitation

 Focuses on the rehabilitative education of patients with injured tissues, and the maintenance of healthy ones.

 Naturopathic Manipulation is a four-part series of courses that provide a solid basis for the practitioner to determine the need for and perform the specific spinal and peripheral adjustments of joints in the body.
 The primary focus of this modality is the spinal column.

 Soft Tissue Mobilizations

 You will develop the knowledge and skills required to give a therapeutic massage treatment for the purpose of improving overall wellness, reducing stress, relieving muscle tension, increasing flexibility and decreasing pain.
 Various systems of soft tissue mobilization are taught such as Swedish Massage, Tapotement, Myofascial Release, and Trigger Point Therapy.
 The principals and practice of proper draping and pillow support are taught as well as fundamental biomechanics to ensure therapist safety while conducting treatment.